One of Gwinnett's first cities, offering an abundance of culture and comfort.

 If you're looking for a one-of-a-kind cultural experience, Lilburn is home to the BAPS Shri Swaminarayan Mandir, the largest Hindu Temple in the U.S. The Mandir is open to the public, and tour highlights include the viewing of the sacred deities and the Aarti ceremony, the waving of lit lamps before the Deity.

 Over the years, Lilburn has seen a lot of growth and development, and the future will continue to bring change to the area.
-A new city hall and library opened in 2016, and the city will soon be home to Gwinnett's only craft distillery, Hope Springs.
-The distillery is hoping to open in Spring of 2017.
+A new city hall and library opened in 2016, and the city recently became home to Gwinnett's only craft distillery, Hope Springs.